cado-security/product-help/docs/cado/discovery-import/aws/large-aws-imports.md

 If possible, use the **Triage** option if AWS Systems Manager (SSM) is enabled.
 This can speed up the acquisition process.

 Alternatively, you can acquire the system using [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-linux-inst-ssh.html) or [AWS EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html).
 In the AWS console, select the instance, then choose **Actions > Connect**.
-From there, you can use **Cado Host** via the Cado UI at **Import > Cado Host**.
+From there, you can use **/ Forensic Acquisition and Investigation Host** via the / Forensic Acquisition and Investigation UI at **Import > / Forensic Acquisition and Investigation Host**.
 You can also collect additional files by using the [command line](https://docs.cadosecurity.com/cado-host/cli).

 If the system is powered off, consider isolating it at the network and IAM level, then turn it on to capture the necessary data.